 Lift the rear of the snowmobile and support it with a wide-base snowmobile mechanical stand with a rear deflector panel.
 With the engine off, rotate the track by hand, and inspect condition.
 If worn or cut, or if track fibers are exposed, or if missing or defective inserts or guides are noted; contact an authorized SKI-DOO dealer.

 Snowmobiles Equipped with Traction Enhancing Products

-If your snowmobile is equipped with a BRP approved studded track or a Ice Series pre-studded track, PROCEED WITH A VISUAL INSPECTION OF YOUR TRACK BEFORE EACH USE.
+If your snowmobile is equipped with a BRP approved studded track, PRO-CEED WITH A VISUAL INSPECTION OF YOUR TRACK BEFORE EACH USE.

 Look for any defects, such as: